alipala/gitlabapi/src/test/resources/docs/test_plan.md

 Also to validate whether test object works as the user expects.

 # 6. Test Model
-The functional tests in this project follow "Arrange-Act-Assert" model:
+The functional tests in this project follow "Arrange-Act-Assert" zephyr.model:

 * Arrange, or set up: Pre conditions for the test
 * Act: Calling controller functions or methods